 The first Five Year Review was completed for the site in September 2011.
 Recommended actions include performing a shallow groundwater investigation to evaluate potential vapor intrusion risk at residential receptors in OU-2.
 Conduct evaluation of the OU-1 extraction system performance due to fouling from residual permanganate.
 Implement institutional controls; establish GMZ, Town Ordinance, Zoning and/or Deed Restriction.
 Establish interim cleanup levels and prepare a decision document for 1,4-dioxane, vinyl chloride, cis-1,2-DCE and manganese, and modify arsenic to 10 ppb.
 The vapor intrusion assessment of residential receptors in OU-2 has been completed.
 The OU-1 residual permanganate fouling issues have been addressed.

 Deep bedrock investigations were initiated at the site in 2010.
-This deep bedrock investigation is designated as OU-3.
-The remedial investigation (RI) for OU-3 included; installation of numerous deep bedrock wells throughout the site, two pump tests to evaluate hydrogeology in the deep bedrock, tracer dye testing, borehole geophysics, and sampling and analysis of discrete bedrock fractures for contaminants of concern.
+This deep bedrock remedial investigation (RI) included; installation of numerous deep bedrock wells throughout the site, two pump tests to evaluate hydrogeology in the deep bedrock, tracer dye testing, borehole geophysics, and sampling and analysis of discrete bedrock fractures for contaminants of concern.
 The Remedial Investigation Report was completed in Spring 2014.
 Current analytical data from deep bedrock monitoring wells, located beneath the OK Tool Source Area, indicate high levels of chlorinated hydrocarbons indicating the possible presence of DNAPL in bedrock.
 Concentrations of contaminants in deep bedrock drop 3 orders of magnitude with in approximately 700 feet of the slurry wall near the OK Tool Source area.

 A Feasibility Study which looks at various technologies and alternatives available to address the risks posed by the deep bedrock contamination has been initiated.
-The FS report for OU-3 is expected to be completed by the end of 2014.
+The FS report is expected to be completed in 2015.